William Levy (actor): Career

-Levy participated in the Mexican telenovela Triunfo del Amor, a remake of the Venezuelan classic Cristal, again with Maite Perroni.
-The telenovela aired on October 25, 2010, in El Canal de las Estrellas.
+Levy starred in the Mexican telenovela Triunfo del Amor, a remake of the Venezuelan classic Cristal, again with Maite Perroni.
+The telenovela aired on El Canal de las Estrellas on October 25, 2010.
 Pedro Torres, executive producer of Mujeres Asesinas, confirmed Levy's role in the third season of the popular Mexican series.
 Levy starred as Jennifer Lopez's love interest in the music video "I'm Into You", from her album Love?.
 It aired on NBC's Today on May 2, 2011.
 Levy appeared on the cover of People en Español for its special issue on the sexiest men of the year for 2011.

 In January 2012, it was announced that Levy would appear in two episodes of the VH1 television series Single Ladies, with Denise Vasi.
-He was a participant in the 14th season of Dancing with the Stars, with two-time mirror ball champion Cheryl Burke as his dance-pro partner; they finished in third place.
-In December 2012 Levy was cast as Captain Damian Fabre for the remake of La Tormenta titled La Tempestad which aired in 2013.
-Levy starred in Addicted an erotic drama based on the novel of the same name by Zane.
+He was a participant in the fourteenth season of Dancing with the Stars, with two-time mirror ball champion Cheryl Burke as his dance-pro partner; they finished in third place.
+In December 2012, Levy was cast as Captain Damian Fabre for the remake of La Tormenta titled La Tempestad which aired in 2013.
+Levy starred in Addicted, an erotic drama based on the novel of the same name by Zane.
 Variety named Levy one of the Top 10 Latino Actors and Actresses in Hollywood.

 Levy co-starred in Tyler Perry's film The Single Moms Club (2014).
 Levy was cast in the lead role as Warrior in the Brent Ryan Green film The Veil (2017).
-In 2018, he began his role as Mateo Ferrera in the Fox musical drama series Star.
+In 2018, he played the role of Mateo Ferrera in the Fox musical drama series Star.

+In 2021, Levy returned to telenovelas as Sebastián Vallejo in the new adaptation of Café con aroma de mujer, with Colombian actress-singer Laura Londoño.
+In 2023, Levy starred in a lead role and worked as executive producer in the Telemundo telenovela Vuelve a mí, with Samadhi Zendejas.

 Personal life

 Levy is a naturalized United States citizen.
 He has been in an on-off relationship with Mexican-American actress Elizabeth Gutiérrez since 2003, and they have two children together, a son, Christopher Alexander, in 2006, and a daughter, Kailey Alexandra, on March 6, 2010.
 On July 11, 2009, Levy converted to Catholicism.
+In April 2024, Gutiérrez confirmed that she and Levy had parted ways after 20 years.

+On April 14, 2025 at 10:10 PM, Levy was arrested in the Miami area for disorderly intoxication in a public place causing disturbance and trespassing.

 Name change

 He was born as William Gutiérrez Levy.
 He got the idea for his name change from a friend of his parents who tried helping the family get out of Cuba while William's mother was still pregnant, as he told Entertainment Tonight.
-Levy is his mother's Jewish last name.
+Levy is his mother's last name.